 Usha Goswami FBA is Professor of Cognitive Developmental Neuroscience at the University of Cambridge and a Fellow of St John’s College, Cambridge.
 She is also founding Director of the Centre for Neuroscience in Education.
 After training as a primary school teacher at the UCL IoE, she decided to pursue research in child psychology, taking a D. Phil. in Psychology at the University of Oxford.
 Usha has worked on reasoning by analogy (structure mapping), on phonological development, and on reading development and developmental dyslexia across languages.
 Most recently, she has been studying the neural mechanisms underpinning language encoding by neuroelectric oscillations, and relationships to the amplitude modulation structure of infant- and child-directed speech.

 Dr. François Guérit

 Dr. François Guérit is a post-doc at the MRC Cognition and Brain Sciences Unit.
-He is currently part of a 5-years project, funded by the Wellcome Trust, in collaboration with two other labs in Belgium ( ExpORL) and the USA ( John Middlebrooks).
-This project investigates the temporal and spectral limitations arising when stimulating electrically the auditory nerve with Cochlear Implants.
+He is currently part of a 5-year project, funded by the Wellcome Trust, in collaboration with two other labs in Belgium ( ExpORL) and the USA ( John Middlebrooks).
+This project investigates the temporal and spectral limitations arising when electrically stimulating the auditory nerve with Cochlear Implants.
 Previously he was a Ph.D student at the Hearings Systems group, Technical University of Denmark, and a Research Assistant at the MRC Cognition and Brain Sciences Unit.

 Dr. Lorna Halliday